Samuel Badree: International career

 In November 2011, Badree played two Twenty20 matches for West Indies A against Bangladesh A, taking 2/11 in the first and 1/11 in the second.
 The following year, in June 2012, he also played for the team in a two-match Twenty20 series against India A. Badree made his full international debut at the end of that month, playing two Twenty20 International games against New Zealand.
 He was 31 years old at the time.
 Later in the year, Badree was selected in the West Indian squad for the 2012 World Twenty20.
 He finished the tournament, which the West Indies won, with four wickets in four games, including 1/24 in the final against Sri Lanka.

 After the 2012 World Twenty20, Badree next played for the West Indies in March 2013, against the touring Zimbabweans.
 In the second game of the series, he took 3/17 from four overs, and was named man of the match.
 Later in 2013, Badree also appeared for the West Indies against Pakistan, while in early 2014 he played in series against New Zealand, Ireland, and England.
 In the 2014 World Twenty20 in Bangladesh, he took 11 wickets from just five games, which was the most for the West Indies and behind only Imran Tahir and Ahsan Malik overall.
 His tournament included figures of 4/15 against Bangladesh and 3/10 against Pakistan.

 In April 2014, following the group stages of the World Twenty20, Badree moved to number one in the ICC Player Rankings for Twenty20 International bowlers, passing his teammate Sunil Narine.
 He was named in the 'Team of the Tournament' for the 2014 T20 World Cup by the ICC.
-He was selected in the 2nd XI of the 2014 ICC World T20 Cup by Cricinfo.
+He was selected in the 2nd XI of the 2014 ICC World T20 Cup by ESPNcricinfo.

 Commentator Martin Crowe described him as "easily the best opening bowler in town", and praised his "gutsy and resilient display". although he has played only one subsequent series (against New Zealand in July 2014).
 He struggled with a shoulder injury throughout the second half of 2014, which eventually required surgery, and in 2015 contracted dengue fever, which forced him to miss a series against Sri Lanka.

-He was named in the 'Team of the Tournament' for the 2016 T20 World Cup by the ICC, Cricinfo and Cricbuzz.
+He was named in the 'Team of the Tournament' for the 2016 T20 World Cup by the ICC, ESPNcricinfo and Cricbuzz.

 In August 2017, he was named in a World XI side to play three Twenty20 International matches against Pakistan in the 2017 Independence Cup in Lahore.